“Like one, that on a lonesome road

 And gradually, it is hoped the recovering alcoholic will gain strength, self confidence and increasing self reliance.

-Experts will sometimes say that it is not at all unusual for a recovering alcoholic to have a “slip” or relapse.
+Experts sometimes say that it is not at all unusual for a recovering alcoholic to have a “slip” or relapse.
 By a “slip” is meant taking a single drink in error or on impulse.
 A relapse is more serious and usually involves a resumption of drinking for some period of time.
 Traditional thinking suggests that a slip may well lead to a relapse.

 Turning, then, to slips and relapses properly speaking, how are these best avoided?

 Aside from attendance at meetings, it is wise to cultivate a habit of continual awareness, whether it be a daily resolve to remain sober “one day at a time” or periodic focus on the Serenity Prayer.
 Particularly during the early years of recovery, when the danger of slips and relapses is greatest, this helps to remind the recoverer that the specter of alcohol is continually stalking its victim.
 Although Satchel Paige is quoted as saying “Don’t look behind!
 Something may be gaining on you!” it is well to glance over one’s shoulder occasionally, metaphorically speaking, for your mortal enemy may be closer than you think.
-In theserespects I recall reading about a famous tiger hunter in India who once went through the jungle stalking his prey.
+In these respects I recall reading about a famous tiger hunter in India who once went through the jungle stalking his prey.
 Suddenly he had an uncomfortable feeling that someone or something was watching him and, looking back, he caught a glimpse of a tiger stalking him!
-The same might have been true in South America where a jaguar is said to lie on the branch of a tree patiently waiting for its prey to pass underneath.
+The same might be true in South America where a jaguar may lie on the branch of a tree patiently waiting for its prey to pass underneath.
 Whatever the metaphor, it is well said that addiction is “cunning, baffling and powerful”.
 The only remedy is continual vigilance.

-From a physiological standpoint, one must beware of being “ambushed” or “set up” by influences originating inthe more primitive areas of the brain, such as the so called limbic system, sometimes colloquially referred to as the “lizard” brain.
+From a physiological standpoint, one must beware of being “ambushed” or “set up” by influences originating in the more primitive areas of the brain, such as the so called limbic system, sometimes colloquially referred to as the “lizard” brain.
 This, a product of an earlier evolutionary phase of brain development, responds to physical needs like hunger and thirst and emotional stimuli such as fear, anger and sexual appetite.
 It is pleasure seeking, seeks immediate gratification ("I want what I want when I want it and I want it right now!") and, when balked in its demands, responds with child like rage.
-Ingestion of alcohol over a protracted period leads to physical and chemical changes which foster dependency.
+Drinking alcohol over a protracted period leads to physical and chemical changes which foster dependency.
 When the alcohol supply diminishes, the primitive brain seeks to distort the conscious thought process in other brain areas.
 For the addict, this conflict within the brain results in a divided self, one aspect craving to restore the alcohol and ambushing or “setting up” the other to achieve that end.
 Programs such as Rational Recovery claim to have developed techniques to enable a person to listen to the “inner voice” (referred to as “The Beast”), disabling it and preventing its further influence over the conscious self, the only "self" worthy of recognition.
 It is hoped that, once the "Beast" has been recognized, brought under control and successfully caged, there will no longer be a craving to drink.

 And it should not be assumed that a slip or relapse becomes unlikely with advancing time and continuing sobriety.
-They may become lesslikely but they certainly are not unlikely.
-Over time the body changes, its alcoholic needs diminish and in this respect it has less influence over the mind.
+They may become less likely but they certainly are not unlikely.
+Over time the body changes, its alcoholic needs diminish and have less influence over the mind.
 But the body, despite its change, continues to age.
 With advancing years organs such as the liver and heart are less able to perform their customary functions and, if a person, after years of recovery, resumes drinking the resulting relapse is likely to be far more severe than any of the proceeding ones.
 I found this particularly true in my case.
 I had been sober for seven years and, when I started drinking again, it was only a week before I was in the hospital with severely elevated liver enzymes.
 In this sense it is sometimes said that, even during recovery, the illness of alcoholism is “progressive.”
 The demon may be asleep but he may also grow potentially stronger.
 If awakened he can be a formidable opponent indeed.

 One rule of thumb which may be useful in avoiding a slip or relapse is to be particularly aware of the danger when hungry, angry, lonely, and/or tired. (which AA has condensed into the slogan “HALT”).
 At such moments an alcoholic is particularly vulnerable to a self suggestion “I feel so bad!
 Surely one drink would help and would not be too risky if I am particularly cautious about taking another!”
 This rationalization is of course a delusion and is likely to be the first step on a downward spiral.